top of page

 2019 Camargue.JPG

-Her interest and pleasure in "making a picture" in the darkroom favour an endless research on new techniques within the landscape themes.
+My interest and pleasure in "making a picture" in the darkroom favour an endless research on new techniques within the landscape themes.

 The images are either revealed or erased and explore the thin line where these two territories meet and intermingle.
 Hence a constant questioning of this particular aspect of photography and exploration of the image.

-Her work is very graphic and always presented in a poetic kind of way.
+My work is very graphic and always presented in a poetic kind of way.

-Her photographic images have been exhibited nationaly and internationaly.
+My photographic images have been exhibited nationaly and internationaly.

-Her work has been broadcast in France and in Great-Britain.
+My work has been broadcast in France and in Great-Britain.

 bottom of page